Atlantic Immigration Program: How to Apply

 - Count hours that were accumulated over a period of time of at least 12 months

 - You can count work experience you gained while you were studying as long as the work hours comply with the conditions of your study permit

-The work experience needs to be under a National Occupational Classification (NOC) skill level of 0, A, B, or C.
+The work experience needs to be under a National Occupational Classification (NOC) TEER category of 0, 1, 2, or 3.